 I took the Underground Rome for Kids Tour.
 Underground Rome is a must take tour when you visit.
-This tour takes you through different churches in Rome where you can see the layers three deep in some cases of buildings built upon buildings.
-This is an incredible family friendly tour, the kids loved seeing the different layers of Rome and how you could go deep underground churches to see what was there.
+This tour takes you through different churches in Rome.
+You can see the layers three deep, in some cases, of buildings built upon buildings.
+This is an incredible family-friendly tour.
+The kids loved seeing the different layers of Rome.
+And also how you could go deep into underground churches to see what was there.
 As with other family tours with Context Travel, your guide will meet you at a designated spot and spend some time talking to you about what you are getting ready to see.
 Our guide had a great map to help the kids visualize what they were getting ready to walk into.

 Rome Travel Tips: Underground Rome for Kids Tour

 The first stop on the tour is Church San Clamente, this Medieval church is built upon a 1st Century Roman building.
 The excavation of this church is thanks to one of the monks who, through his reading, knew that they church had to be built on an ancient structure and then began to excavate the church in secret.

 Upon entering the church, women will be expected to cover their shoulders.
 (Keep a scarf in your purse the whole time you’re in Rome.
 It’s really about one of the best tips I have for you!)
 Once you get your tickets, you descend to the first level.
 Then you are in another church that existed before the current church, descend further and you are in an ancient Roman temple and house.